microsoft/Kusto-Query-Language/doc/mv-applyoperator.md

 **Notes**

-* Unlike the [`mv-expand`](./mvexpandoperator.md) operator, the `mv-apply` operator supports array expansion only.
-There's no support for expanding property bags.
+* Unlike the [`mv-expand`](./mvexpandoperator.md) operator, the `mv-apply` operator does not support `bagexpand=array` expansion.
+If the expression to be expanded is a property bag and not an array, it is possible to use an inner `mv-expand` operator (see example below).

 ## Examples

-## Getting the largest element from the array
+### Getting the largest element from the array

 <!-- csl: https://help.kusto.windows.net/Samples -->
 ```kusto